How is blood pressure measured?

 Measuring blood pressure at home

-Because of this, your doctor or nurse may ask you to measure your child’s blood pressure at home.
+Your doctor or nurse may ask you to measure your child’s blood pressure at home.
 They will explain what to do and how you can report the blood pressure readings.
-Your child will be able to do many of the activities they usually do.

-Your doctor or nurse may ask a community nurse to measure your child’s blood pressure at home.
-Or, you may be asked to use a home electronic monitor to measure your child’s blood pressure at regular intervals during the day.
+A community nurse may visit you at home to measure your child’s blood pressure or you may be asked to use an electronic monitor to measure your child’s blood pressure yourself, at regular intervals during the day.

 Ambulatory blood pressure monitoring

-You may be give a special electronic monitor that automatically measures blood pressure over a period of time, usually 24 hours.
-This is called ambulatory blood pressure monitoring (ABPM).
-(Ambulatory means moving about.)
+You may be given a special electronic monitor that automatically measures blood pressure over a period of time, usually over a 24-hour period.
+This is called ambulatory blood pressure monitoring (ABPM) (ambulatory means moving about).

-This monitor will automatically measure your child’s blood pressure every half hour during the day, and every hour during the night while they are sleeping.
-Your child will need to keep their arm still during each measurement.
+This monitor will automatically measure your child’s blood pressure every half hour during the day and night while they are sleeping.
+When they are awake, your child will need to keep their arm still during each measurement.

-ABPM gives a true picture of your child’s blood pressure when awake and asleep.
-It is normally used for children 5 years or older.
+ABPM is normally used for children five years or older.

 Measuring blood pressure in hospital

-For some babies and young children it can be very difficult to take blood pressure measurements.
-They may become distressed in the clinic and may not be able to take the electronic measurements at home.
-These children need to go into hospital for 24 hours to have their blood pressure measured regularly during the day and night.
+For some babies and young children, especially those younger than 2, it can be very difficult to take blood pressure measurements.
+They may become distressed in the clinic, and you may not be able to take the electronic measurements at home.
+These children may need to go into hospital to have their blood pressure measured accurately.